The latest figures cover the year to the end of June and show that superminis and hatchbacks are the most popular.

 Volkswagen’s supermini offers a touch more class and sophistication than the Fiesta and Corsa, albeit at a higher price.
 It’s more mature and conservative in its demeanour, but many of the British car-buying public embrace such traits, which is why the Polo is a top 10 stalwart and scores four stars in our review.
 Now in its fifth generation, it could easily be mistaken for a smaller Golf, which is no bad thing.

-The Mini has dropped into tenth place after the A-Class stormed into ninth.
-It's a top-ten regular though; and who can blame buyers either?
-Charming looks, sharp handling and BMW quality are just three of its strong points, but now there's also a five-door variant for added practicality.
+The Mini has moved back into ninth, retaking the place from the Mercedes A-Class in June.
+Although near the base of this list, the Mini is a top-10 regular - and who can blame buyers?
+Charming looks, sharp handling and BMW-quality are just three of its strong points, but now there's also a five-door variant for added practicality.